 Our Italian Dolomites self-guided motorcycle tour has it all.
 It has excellent biking roads and mountains of outstanding beauty as well as great hotels with traditional food.
 After all these years it is still our best selling holiday.

 If we are to use the musical analogy to describe this self guided tour, then Swan Lake would be the most appropriate one.
 With each passing mile, with each mountain pass, with each twist of the throttle, as this journey grows, it becomes more and more beautiful.

 This is a region of vast forests and green pastures as well as flowery meadows and rugged mountain peaks.
 With its spectacular mountain passes, very few would argue that the Dolomites are the most alluring motorcycling destination in Europe.

 The fascination with the Dolomites steams from the mixture of dreamlike nature, welcoming hospitality and exhilarating biking roads.
 While here, you’ll have the opportunity to ride some of the most spectacular mountain passes.
 These include the famous Sella Ronda as well as Valparola.
 Also Giau, Croce and Passo di Costalunga are great rides too.
 If you are after ticking the boxes, a more extended day ride up the legendary Stelvio pass will not disappoint.

 The ‘Drei Zinnen’ or the three chimneys is by far the most iconic and most photographed image in the Dolomites.
 However, it also appears to be one of the most popular day trips amongst our clients as well.
 It includes a visit to the glamorous ski resort of Cortina D’Ampezzo and a ride over the breathtaking Falzarego pass.
-Furthermore, as a sweet reward for your efforts, you can treat yourself with a slice of cake by Lake Misurina.
+Furthermore, as a sweet reward for your efforts, you can treat yourself to a slice of cake by Lake Misurina.